AssetFetch/spec/spec.md

 ## 9.1.
 Storing sensitive headers
 During the initialization step providers can mark headers as sensitive.
-Clients MUST find an appropriate solution for storing these sensitive headers.
+Clients SHOULD find an appropriate solution for storing these sensitive headers.
 They SHOULD consider storing secret headers through native operation system APIs for credential management.

 ## 9.2.
 Avoiding Relative Paths in `local_path`